Continuous Heart Monitoring Made Simple

 Google Play

-Download the ECG247 app for Android devices and start your heart rhythm monitoring quickly and easily.
+Download the ECG247 app for compatible Android devices and follow the guided setup in the app.

 Download on Google Play